elixir-europe/rdmkit/pages/your_problem/data_publication.md

 * Many repositories provide the option to put an embargo on a deposited dataset.
 This might be useful if you prefer to use the data in a publication before making it available for others to use.
 * Establish an agreement outlining the controllership of the data and each collaborators' rights and responsibilities.

-## Which repository should I use to publish my data?
+## Which repository should you use to publish your data?

 ### Description
 Once you have completed your experiments and have performed quality control of your data it is good scientific practice to share your data in a public repository.
 Publishing your data is often required by funders and publishers.